GaloisInc/mir-json/libs/Patches.md

   difficult due to limited ability to use generics in a const context.
   Instead, we wrap it in a hook that we can override in crucible-mir.

+* Use crucible's allocator in `Box` constructors (last applied: June 9, 2026)

+  Rust's allocator API returns untyped memory, similar to `malloc`, and `Box` casts the result from `*mut u8` to `*mut T`.
+Since crucible-mir works only with typed memory, we replace the allocator calls in `Box::new` and related functions to call built-in Crucible allocation functions instead (e.g.
+  `crucible::alloc::allocate`).

 # Notes